-All the workshops have been developed by our consultant teachers and Historians.
-The lesson themes have been co-created by the young people over a 2-year period.
+All the workshops have been developed by our consultant teachers, youth workers, school students and Historians.
+The lesson themes have been co-created by the young people from the Lambeth community over a 2-year period.
 We have worked with over 500 young people in Lambeth, Lewisham, Greenwich and Camden delivering our sessions.

-The curriculum BLAM uses for the workshops have been further developed with the help of the Institute of Race Relations, they gave us access to a lot for archived materials that were essential to the Black British Liberation groups in the 70s and 80s.
-Our Grounded project workers spent long hours using this material to ensure the young people get an authentic understanding about Black British grass roots activism and history.
+The curriculum BLAM uses for the workshops have been further developed with the help of the Institute of Race Relations, they gave us access to a lot of archived materials that were essential to the Black British Liberation movements in the 70s and 80s.
+Our Grounded project workers spent many hours going through this material to ensure that the young people get an authentic understanding of Black-British grass roots activism and history.

 Some of the young people we have worked with have said this about the Grounded project:

 Year 9 Student- “The BLAM staff that came to my school always made sure information was explained carefully, we were always allowed to ask questions and have needed discussions “

 Year 10 Student- “The BLAM lessons were fun and engaging.
 I really enjoyed learning about Black feminism.”

 Year 4 Student – “You have expanded my knowledge and happiness during these BLAM sessions.
 You have also stolen my attention.”

 We also offer one-off sessions and assemblies looking at anti-racism and racial wellness in school.